LoyolaChicagoBooks/introcs-csharp/rst/twodim.rst

       11   5  64  77 | 157

-For example, the following function from project :file:`print_table.cs`, prints out a table of integers neatly, including row and column sums.
+For example, the following function from example file :file:`print_table.cs`, prints out a table of integers neatly, including row and column sums.
 It illustrates